zafarale/codentech/docs/index.md

          <b>A state register:</b> This holds the current "state" of the machine.
 There's a finite number of possible states, including a special "start state" and one or more "halt states" (which stop the machine).
       </li>
       <li>
-         A finite table of instructions (or a transition function): This is the "program" for the Turing machine.
+         <b>A finite table of instructions (or a transition function):</b>  This is the "program" for the Turing machine.
 Based on the machine's current state and the symbol currently under the read/write head, the instruction table tells the machine:
       </li>
    </ol>
 </details>